gilbert6wong/stock_market_forecast/README.md

 ## Project Intro/Objective

 The purpose of this project is to gain familiarty with the application of deep learning in a finance domain, specifically in stock market forecasting.
-The reason for utilizing neural networks is so that we can the capture comeplex and non-linear trends that traditional ARIMA models fail to.
+The reason for utilizing neural networks is so that we can the capture complex and non-linear trends that traditional ARIMA models fail to.

 ### Methods Used
 * Single Layer LSTM